 - social, political, and economic factors affect our lives with various and harmful consequences

-I am a Person-Centred Counsellor/Psychotherapist and Psychologist based in Central and North London.
+I am a Person-Centred Counsellor/Psychotherapist and Psychologist based in Central London.
 I offer both short-term and long-term counselling and psychotherapy in English, Greek, or Spanish.

 I offer a safe and confidential space to explore your difficulties and experiences.
 I intend to co-create with you a confidential and non-judgemental therapy relationship, in which you are accepted and understood.
 In this safe space, you can explore and make sense of your feelings, thoughts, aspects of your self or your experiencing that might have been hard to talk about before.
 During therapy, you can have the opportunity to find answers to fundamental questions: Do you know who you are?
 Do you understand what’s happened to you?
 What do you want to change?